dylanrees/digiturf_lua/readme.txt

 wave of random coloration within a territory, followed by a white flash, an exploding sound, and the creation of new borders.

+The rebelling territories should be marked by "rebel flags" in green, yellow and red

 ==MERGING==
 If two players gain enough territory by merging without sacrificing a lot of stability ranking, they merge.

+==TRENCHES AND EMBASSIES
+Any player may sacrifice a piece of territory to make a Trench.
+A Trench is a non-owned territory that is very hard to capture and prevents color-mixing.

+Any player may also create an Embassy at a territory adjacent to another territory.
+Embassies provide color-mixing for both ENTIRE territories, so that both become more similar in color.

 ==MISC.==
 *An "action point booster" item.